mousepawmedia/devdocs/network/source/setup_linux/install.rst

 However, if you're tech-savvy and love experimenting with the latest features, you might want to use the newest release.

-..
-IMPORTANT:: Our instructions and build environment are all based on the
+..  important:: Our instructions and build environment are all based on the
     LTS release.
 If you use a newer version, you will be responsible for adjusting instructions for your release yourself.